farleyrunkel/qollama/README.md

 # QOllama

-QOllama is a Qt-based client using [ollama](https://github.com/ollama/ollama).
+QOllama is a Qt-based client for [ollama](https://github.com/ollama/ollama).
 The application provides a user-friendly interface for interacting with the model and managing chat history.

 ## Features